yosefk/checkedthreads/README.md

 TBB requires C++).

 This variety of libraries should hopefully make it easy to link with checkedthreads in any scenario...

+At this point you can "install" checkedthreads - that is, copy the files in **lib/** to wherever you keep your libraries, and copy the files in **include/** to wherever you keep your header files.

+If you want to download binaries instead of building, the available binaries are listed [here](http://yosefk.com/checkedthreads/binaries.html).
+You can choose to download just the Valgrind binaries (the slightly gnarlier thing to build) but to build the libraries from sources, for example.

 Planned features
 ================